Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - 1 cup grated Parmesan cheese

-- When the water comes to a simmer drop in the potato slices and cook until almost tender--about 2 minutes.
+- When the water comes to a simmer drop in the potato slices and cook until almost tender—about 4 minutes.
 Lift out with a skimmer and set aside.

 - Next, drop in the green beans.
-I remove the stem end and cut them in half--leaving the blossom end in tact.
-Cook about 2 minutes or until tender-crisp, and remove with a skimmer and set aside.
+I remove the stem end and cut them in half, leaving the blossom end intact.
+Cook about 3 minutes or until tender-crisp, and remove with a skimmer and set aside with the potatoes.

-- Add the pasta to the simmering water and cook according to package directions until the pasta is desired tenderness.
+- Add the pasta to the pot, give it a stir and cook according to package directions until the pasta is desired tenderness.
 It should be supple with a little bite.